MohamedTababi-GitH/Online-Shop-/README.md

 # Online Shop — A full-stack web application built with Angular, Spring Boot, and MariaDB

 This is a web-based e-commerce application with functionality for both customers and administrators.
 It includes a secure backend built with Spring Boot Security and JWT (JSON Web Tokens) for authentication and authorization.
-This project was created from scratch for fun and learning purposes! (still in progress so some functions are not complete yet (listed at the bottom))
+This project was created from scratch for fun and learning purposes! (still in progress so some functions are not complete yet)

 ## ▶️ Demo
 Here is a quick demo of the website